clarapbsousa/myths-and-mists/README.md

 Still following a simple approach, the user will now have to face all of the dangers of the Underworld and have a talk with Hades.

-Your primary objective is to traverse the Underworld unscathed, encountering obstacles such as the fearsome Cerberus heads.
-Your dexterity and strategic choices determine whether you can outmaneuver the gigantic three-headed hound, preserving Orpheus's energy for the meeting with Hades.
+Your mission is to navigate this realm unscathed, contending with dangers like the formidable Cerberus heads and numerous adversaries.
+Your choices and dexterity are crucial in preserving Orpheus's energy for the impending meeting with Hades.

-Upon reaching Hades, a poetic text section materializes, setting the stage for a profound interaction, capturing the essence of the exchange between Orpheus and the ruler of the Underworld.
-Amidst the verses, a promise is made, laying the groundwork for the unfolding narrative and the resolution of Orpheus's quest.
+Upon reaching the ruler of the Underworld, a poetic text section unfolds, capturing the essence of the profound interaction between Orpheus and Hades.
+Amidst the verses, a solemn promise is made, shaping the narrative and paving the way for the resolution of Orpheus's quest.

 An unsettling feeling clings to your chest as your mind echoes a haunting reminder: